citrusframework/yaks/README.md

 tests short and self-explanatory and at the same time help teams to add generic assertions that are meaningful in their environment.

-To add custom steps in Yaks, please clone/fork the [yaks extension](https://github.com/nicolaferraro/yaks-extension).
+To add custom steps in Yaks, you can fork + clone the [yaks extension](https://github.com/nicolaferraro/yaks-extension) repository, that provides an example of how to do that.

-You can add your own steps and follow the instructions in that repository to install them in the Yaks environment.
+You can add your own steps to that project and follow the instructions in order to install them in the Yaks environment.

 ## For Yaks Developers